haribask/aws-apig-lambda/README.md

-Code sample for APIGateway API to Lambda
+Code sample for APIGateway API invoking a Lambda, all written in typescript.